Geoff-S/K40-Laser/Hardware/K40-control/README.md

 # K40-control

-THis kicad project is for the control side of the K40.
+This project is for the control side of the K40.
 It covers the Raspberry Pi, Protoneer CNC Pihat and the stepper drivers.
+I/O pcb refers to the interface PCB tht connects the FFC to the gantry PCB